Canon 1D Mark II vs Panasonic FZ200

 - More modern: Reflects 8 years and 5 months of technical progress since the 1D Mark II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ200 is the clear winner of the contest (17 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the FZ200 emerges as the winner of the match-up (18 : 15 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 1D Mark II or the FZ200.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1D Mark II or the FZ200.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Canon 1D Mark II vs Panasonic FZ200